kthohr/stats/README.md

 All of these functions have matrix-based equivalents using Armadillo objects.

-* The pdf, cdf, and quantile functions can all take matrix-valued arguments.
-Example:
+* The pdf, cdf, and quantile functions can take matrix-valued arguments.
+For example,

 ```cpp
 arma::mat norm_pdf_vals = stats::dnorm(arma::ones(10,20),1.0,2.0);